University of the Highlands and Islands

 The University of the Highlands and Islands (UHI) (Oilthigh na Gàidhealtachd agus nan Eilean) is an integrated, tertiary institution encompassing both further and higher education.
-It is composed of 10 colleges and research institutions spread around Inverness, the Highlands and Islands, Moray and Perthshire regions of Scotland.
+It is a collegiate public research university, composed of 10 colleges and research institutions spread around Inverness, the Highlands and Islands, Moray and Perthshire regions of Scotland.
 UHI offers further education, undergraduate, postgraduate and research programmes which can be studied at a range of locations across the area and online.
 It has 31,000 students, including 19,779 further education students and 11,210 higher education students.

 History

 While UHI is Scotland's newest university, many of its 10 colleges and research institutions have longer histories, the earliest having been founded in the 19th century.
 The UHI network has had a unique structure and the way that it has evolved as a multi-campus institution has been constrained by a legislative framework that deals with further and higher education separately.
 Technology has played an important part in connecting the partner institutions.

 In April 2001, it became known as the UHI Millennium Institute, following the Scottish Parliament awarding Higher Education Institute status.
 By 2004 full-time deans had been appointed to its three faculties, with experienced figures having been attracted from other academic bodies.

 University degrees were authenticated by the Open University Validation Service, the University of Strathclyde and the University of Aberdeen until 2008 when the UHI was given taught degree awarding powers (tDAP) by the Privy Council under recommendation from the Quality Assurance Agency for Higher Education (QAA); Higher National Certificate and Higher National Diploma courses are awarded by the Scottish Qualifications Authority.

 University status was awarded by the Privy Council in February 2011, and UHI became the University of the Highlands and Islands.